 where the quantities are defined per unit angular frequency $\omega$.

-The elements of the phase-space density matrix transform in different ways under a rotation of the axes.
-The diagonal elements transform as scalars, while the off-diagonal elements transform as quantities with spin weights of $\pm 2$ \cite{HuWhite97}.
-Hence, their decomposition into moments is of the form
+The elements of the phase-space density matrix transform differently under a rotation of the axes.
+The diagonal elements are scalars, while the off-diagonal elements are quantities with spin weights of $\pm 2$ \cite{HuWhite97}.
+Hence, they are decomposed into moments as follows: